Reflections

 the opposite of love.
 Mary Oliver

 Poet Robert Bly told a story at a 1990 conference of an adolescent boy whose father didn’t like his long hair, so he held the boy down on the floor and forcibly cut it off.
 The boy was enraged.
 The boy’s grandfather didn’t take sides in the conflict, but instead took the boy out to the ocean and told him “See this ocean?
 This ocean is going to be here for you, whether you have long hair or short hair.”
 Wonder is the emotion of excited and loving curiosity.
 For me, the wonder and mystery of the universe, which I can continue to explore and discover more about as long as I live, is going to always be waiting at my feet, no matter what hardship, grief or tragedy I may experience.
 So the Idea of God becomes a Great Mystery that I can never fully comprehend, but I can continually explore and perhaps gain more understanding of, and trust that it does not mean me harm.
 That’s as good as I can come up with, and it suits me fine.
 My Creed, if I would need to define a creed: I believe in the Idea of God, the wonder of the Universe, and in living my life in the act of exploring the mystery.
-But then I don’t believe in the dogma of creeds.
+But then I don’t believe in creeds.

 Brett Nelson